MoQuEs/WarfPlanner/README.md

 ## FOR NOW IT IS ONLY A PoC (Proof of Concept) AND IT IS NOT USABLE YET

 STATUS: **WIP** \
-It is not usable yet, but i hope it will be one day.
+It is not usable yet, but I hope it will be one day.

 ## About